Olex2/help/gui/EN/work/refine.md

 Apart from its own refinement engine (olex2.refine), Olex2 also supports all variants of ShelXL.
 Depending on the refinement package, different refinement methods are available.

 ## olex2.refine
-Our own refinement engine.
+The refinement engine built into Olex2.
 It supports all ShelXL instructions, plus a number of new restraints and constraints that are not available from ShelXL.
-You can switch between this engine and ShelXL, and Olex2 will not 'forget' the special instructions that are available only in olex2.refine, but of course ShelXL won't heed them.
+One can switch between this engine and ShelXL, and Olex2 will not 'forget' the special instructions that are available only in olex2.refine, but of course ShelXL won't heed them.

-### Methods for olex2.refine
+## Methods for olex2.refine

-There is the **Gauss-Newton (GN)** URL[https://en.wikipedia.org/wiki/Gauss-Newton_algorithm,WIKIPEDIA].
-And then there is.

-#### Levenberg-Marquardt
+The **Gauss-Newton (GN)** algorithm URL[https://en.wikipedia.org/wiki/Gauss-Newton_algorithm,WIKIPEDIA] is normally used with olex2.refine.
+Use the more strongly damped **Levenberg-Marquardt (LM)** algorithm URL[https://en.wikipedia.org/wiki/Levenberg-Marquardt_algorithm,WIKIPEDIA] when the refinement converges poorly.

 ## ShelXL-20XX
-Since 2012, modern versions of ShelXL have been released by George Sheldrick.
-Please make sure that you check regularly whether you have the latest version of the ShelX programs installed -- these are the **only versions** that should be used.
-In fact, you can use any version you wish, as long as it is on the path and is called 'shelxl'.
-Our recommendation is to make yourself a folder on the root of one of your drives called 'CrystallographyPrograms' and then put that folder 'on the PATH'.
-Any (known) executable you place in that folder will be recognised by Olex2 and you will be able to use it from within Olex2
+Since 2012, updated versions of ShelXL have been released periodically by George Sheldrick.
+Please check the SHELX website regularly to ensure that the latest versions of the SHELX programs are installed -- these are the **only versions** that should be used.
+Older versions will still work, however, as long as they are 'on the PATH' and are called 'shelxl'.
+See Ilia Guzei's manual under the Olex2 Home tab for instructions on how to add a folder to the PATH.
+Our recommendation is to make a folder called 'CrystallographyPrograms' on the root of one of your drives and then add that folder to the PATH.
+Any known executable in that folder will be available for use within Olex2.

-### Methods for ShelXL
+## Methods for ShelXL

-#### L.S.

-#### CGLS

-### Cyles
+LS stands for full matrix Least squares refinement (most suited for small molecule structures).
+CGLS refers to conjugate gradient least squares refinement (faster than LS when the number of parameters is large, and therefore most suited for early stages of macromolecular structure refinement).

+## Cycles
-This sets the maximum number or L.S. cycles.
-For ShelXL, this is the actual number that will be done -- for
+This sets the maximum number of refinement cycles for olex2.refine; if the refinement converges earlier, the refinement process will stop.
+For other refinement programs such as ShelXL, this is the actual number of refinement cycles that will be carried out.

+## Peaks
+This specifies the number of residual electron density peaks (Q peaks) to display after refinement.

 # Set Reflection File
 The reflection file is specified here; it contains in a condensed form all the data that were collected during the X-ray diffraction experiment.

 ## hkl
 The standard format for a reflection file is the **hkl** file.
 Choose the file against which to refine your model from this drop-down menu.
-There is no need to rename anything -- just choose the file and press refine.
+There is no need to rename anything -- just choose the file and click **refine**.

 ## Other File Formats
 Olex2 can also handle file formats such as **raw** and others.